Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Numerical experiments

-obtained by the five subspace expansion approaches and the residual norms of the approximate eigenpairs obtained by the standard Rayleigh--Ritz method or the refined Rayleigh--Ritz method on corresponding expanded subspaces, which are described below.
+obtained by the five subspace expansion approaches and the residual norms (\ref{relres}) of the approximate eigenpairs obtained by the standard Rayleigh--Ritz method and the refined Rayleigh--Ritz method with respect to corresponding subspaces, respectively.

-In parts (a) and (c) of Figure~\ref{symm} and part (a) of Figure~\ref{unsymm}, at each expansion iteration $k=d,d+1,\ldots,m-1$, ``stand" denotes the standard subspace expansion approach using $w=v_k$, the last column of $V_k$, ``RitzR" and ``r-RitzR" denote the subspace expansion approaches using the Ritz vector and the refined Ritz vector from ${\rm span}\{R_k\}$, respectively, ``RitzV" is the subspace expansion approach using the Ritz vector from $\mathcal{V}_k$, and ``optimal" denotes the optimal subspace expansion approach using $R_kR_k^{\dagger}x/\|R_kR_k^{\dagger}x\|$.
-In parts (b) and (d) of Figure~\ref{symm} and part (b) of Figure~\ref{unsymm}, at expansion iteration $k=d,d+1,\ldots,m-1$, ``stand", ``RitzR'', ``RitzV" and ``optimal-R" use the standard Rayleigh--Ritz method on the resulting expanded subspaces $\mathcal{V}_{k+1}$ using the subspace expansion approaches ``stand'', ``RitzR", ``RitzV" and ``optimal", and ``r-RitzR" and "optimal-RR" use the refined Rayleigh--Ritz method on the resulting expanded subspaces $\mathcal{V}_{k+1}$ using the subspace expansion approaches ``r-RitzR" and ``optimal", respectively.
-Particularly, we remind that ``optimal-R" and ``optimal-RR" work on the {\em same} optimally expanded subspace $\mathcal{V}_{k+1}$ at each expansion iteration $k=d,d+1,\ldots,m-1$.
+Figure~\ref{symm}a, Figure~\ref{symm}c, and Figure~\ref{unsymm}a draw $\sin\angle(\mathcal{V}_k,x)$'s for $k=d+1,\ldots,m$.
+At expansion iteration $k=d,d+1,\ldots,m-1$, ``stand" denotes the standard subspace expansion approach using $w=v_k$, ``RitzR" and ``r-RitzR" denote the subspace expansion approaches using the Ritz vector and the refined Ritz vector from the corresponding ${\rm span}\{R_k\}$, respectively, ``RitzV" is the subspace expansion approach \cite{wu2014,ye2008optimal} using the Ritz vector from the corresponding $\mathcal{V}_k$, and ``optimal" denotes the optimal subspace expansion approach using $R_kR_k^{\dagger}x/\|R_kR_k^{\dagger}x\|$.

+Figure~\ref{symm}b, Figure~\ref{symm}d, and Figure~\ref{unsymm}b depict relative residual norms (\ref{relres}) of approximate eigenpairs.
+At expansion iteration $k=d,d+1,\ldots,m-1$, ``stand", ``RitzR'', ``RitzV", and ``optimal-R" perform the standard Rayleigh--Ritz method on the resulting expanded subspaces $\mathcal{V}_{k+1}$ using the subspace expansion approaches ``stand'', ``RitzR", ``RitzV", and ``optimal", but ``r-RitzR" and ``optimal-RR" perform the refined Rayleigh--Ritz method on the corresponding $\mathcal{V}_{k+1}$ using the subspace expansion approaches ``r-RitzR", and ``optimal", respectively.
+Particularly, we remind the reader that ``optimal-R" and ``optimal-RR" work on the {\em same} optimally expanded subspace $\mathcal{V}_{k+1}$ at each expansion iteration $k=d,d+1,\ldots,m-1$.